jyates/cruise-control-wiki/REST-APIs.md

 ### Rebalance a cluster
 The following POST request will let Kafka Cruise Control rebalance a Kafka cluster

-    POST /kafkacruisecontrol/rebalance?dryrun=[true/false]&force[true/false]
+    POST /kafkacruisecontrol/rebalance?goals=[goal1,goal2...]&dryrun=[true/false]&withAvailableValidWindows=[true/false]&withAvailableValidPartitions=[true/false]

 When rebalancing a cluster, all the brokers in the cluster are eligible to give / receive replicas.
 All the brokers will be throttled during the partition movement.

-When force is set to true, the rebalance will still be performed even if there is insufficient modeled partitions.
+By default the rebalance will be in DryRun mode.
+Please explicitly set dryrun to false to execute the proposals.
+Similar to the GET interface for getting proposals, the rebalance can also be based on available valid windows or available valid partitions.